Getting help

 • AnkiDroid: 2.17.0+

 Because the v3 scheduler uses a different approach to gathering and sorting cards, a v2 and v3 client may show a different number of due cards on a given day, and may show them in a different order.
-Please bear this in mind if you're using a client that is still only supports v2.

 Changes